Derpy-py/tutbot/README.md

 # tutbot but better
-> this is the simple tutbot but i made some changes cuz why not, if derpy decides to merge ofc.
+> this is the simple tutbot from YT. iMatt1n made some cool changes too.